- Artist/Teacher in Cello

 His upcoming work includes a new release on New World Records (cello music of Lois V. Vierk), producing recordings for the composer Eric Moe, a new commission for cello and ambient & electronic sound from the composer Annea Lockwood, performances of pieces by the iconic sound artist Alvin Lucier, the thoughtful Daniel Rothman, and J.S Bach, plus a series of chamber music concerts at Star Island, in the Isle of Shoals.

-- Bachelor of Arts in cello performance, Boston University School of Music
+- Bachelor of Music in cello performance, magna cum laude, Boston University School of Music